-The laws vary from state to state and also the regulations of board of nurses matters as well.
+The laws vary from state to state and also the regulations of the board of nurses matter as well.

 This lasts months or a lot more.
 Not to mention, the DUI outcome of death or injury leads to depression, lifelong guilt along with strict prison sentence.